Kernel-SU/ksuinit/README.md

-# ksuinit standalone
+# ksuinit ko loader

-will be integrated into kernelsu soon
+The real ksuinit has already been integrated into the main KernelSU repository, and this repository retains only a minimal ko loader.